titouansimonnet/XRD_Proportion_Inference/README.md

 conda install -c anaconda pandas=1.3.4
 ```

-Alternately, it is possible to create the virtual environnement on a remote server
+Alternatively, it is possible to create the virtual environnement on a remote server

 ```
 python -m vend XRD